 What Is a Pay Stub?

 Your pay stub is the part of a paper paycheck that you keep after you cash or deposit the check.
-Typical information that appears on your pay stub includes the number of hours you worked during the pay period, the gross and net amount you made, a breakdown of the taxes you paid and a list of tax deductions.
+Typical information that appears on your pay stub includes the number of hours you worked during the pay period, the gross and net amounts you earned, a breakdown of federal and state income taxes you paid, any employment tax and a list of tax deductions.

 How to Read Your Pay Stub

 The different numbers on your paycheck might seem mysterious if you don’t know what they represent.
-Here’s a full breakdown of a pay stub so you can understand exactly what information is on yours.
+Here’s a full breakdown of a pay stub so you can understand exactly what do with your paycheck:

 - Employer/Company Address: The name and address of your employer

 - Employee No.: Your unique ID number at your place of employment used by payroll managers instead of your full name